tempertemper/www.tempertemper.net/src/site/posts/2020-09-03--why-you-should-almost-always-underline-your-links.md

     - Accessibility
 ---

 A link should look like all the rest of the text around it, but with a couple of differences.
-It should maybe have a bit of colour, and it should almost *definitely* have an underline.
+It should maybe have a bit of colour, and it should almost definitely have an underline.
 Let me explain why.

 ## Handwriting versus digital text

 First up, let's think about how we use underlines in the wild.
-I bet you've used them when taking notes by hand:
+You've probably used them when taking notes by hand:

 - to highlight/emphasise words or phrases
 - to mark headings

-When writing hand, underlining is the easiest way to draw attention to text.
+When writing by hand, underlining is the easiest way to draw attention to text.
 I bet you'd make a right old mess trying to write in italics, overwriting some text several times to make it look bold could get very tedious, and if your writing isn't consistently the exact same size, larger text for headings might be difficult to pick out.

 With a digital format like HTML, using italics, bold or a larger text size is not only much more effective visually, but it's easy to do.